mobily-enterprises/jsonreststores/README.md

 * `storeName` (_mandatory_) needs to be a unique name for your store.
 * `handleXXX` are attributes which will define how your store will behave.
 If you have `handlePut: false` and a client tries to PUT, they will receive an `NotImplemented` HTTP error.
 * `protocolListen( 'HTTP', { app: app } )` creates the right Express routes to receive HTTP connections for the `GET`, `PUT`, `POST` and `DELETE` methods.
+* `JsonRestStores.init()` should _always_ be run once you have declared all of your stores.
+This function will run the initialisation code necessary to make nested stores work properly.

 ## The store live in action in your express application